Enterprise AI Operating System in 2026: Comparing the Best

 ServiceNow’s philosophy is grounded in the belief that AI agents are only as valuable as the workflows they operate within.
 Most enterprise AI pilots fail because there is no structured operational framework for the AI to reason against.
 ServiceNow argues that its 75 billion annual automated workflows across IT, HR, risk, and security operations provide the perfect foundation for enterprise AI to act upon.

-The platform achieves “end-to-end agentic fulfillment” through three layers:
+The platform achieves “end-to-end agentic fulfillment” through a unique dual-engine architecture:

-- The Experience Layer (Moveworks): The conversational front door added via acquisition, providing an intuitive AI assistant that lets employees ask, search, and take action in natural language.
+The conversational front door powered by Moveworks, providing an intuitive AI assistant that lets employees ask, search, and take action in natural language across multiple channels (Teams, Slack, portal).

 | Strengths | Weaknesses |